 Review of this policy

-- This policy will be reviewed at least annually by Finance Committee or more frequently if:
+- This policy will be reviewed every three years by Finance Committee or more frequently if:

 - Meaningful change is made to the investment selection process;

 - When required, the Corporate Governance and Risk Office will audit and report to the Audit and Risk Management Committee and the Finance Committee on the appropriateness of, and compliance with, this procedure.

 - 346: Buy, sell and subscribe for Cth Bonds and Treasury: Up to $250,000 for Student Managed Fund.

 - 348: Place/withdraw investments in negotiable certificates of deposit and interest-bearing bank deposits: Up to $500,000 for Student Managed Fund.

 - 350: Buy and sell accepted bank bills: Up to $500,000 for Student Managed Fund.

 - 351: Buy and sell listed fixed interest securities: Up to $250,000 for Student Managed Fund.

 - 356: Buy, sell and subscribe for equity securities and options: Up to $500,000 for Student Managed Fund.